garybayes/mindforge-orchestrator/docs/deployment-plan.md

 ✔ Efficient
 ✔ Perfect for your multi-project ecosystem

-And 2–3 weeks is the right expectation for a clean, debugged, documented, deployable Orchestrator release.
+And 2–3 weeks is the right expectation for a clean, debugged, documented, deployable Task Assistant release.